niilante/FFCK/docs/FAQ/FAQ.md

 No, but what you could do is to run [mozregression](https://blog.nightly.mozilla.org/2016/10/11/found-a-regression-in-firefox-give-us-details-with-mozregression/) which shows what exactly broke since you updated your [Firefox](https://www.mozilla.org/).
 The output can be submitted to Mozilla, which helps developers to fix possible problems in further builds.

-## Cookies in Private Mode (PBM) vs. "Delete cookies when Firefox closes"
+## Cookies in Private Mode (PBM) vs. “Delete cookies when Firefox closes”

 * Private Browsing Mode = Stronger, Regular session cookies are **not written to disk**.
 * Delete cookies when Firefox closes = Basically changes the expiration date of persistent cookies (for the current session only).
 Similar like closing a private window, the cookies getting deleted after closing the window.
 In a regular browsing session the cookies **are written to disk**.